YuvansandharR/Foodie-WebDevelopment/Food-Ordering-System-WebDevelopment-main/README.md

 ---

 ## 👨‍💻 About the Developer
-This project was developed by ** Yuvansandhar **, a passionate web developer skilled in front-end technologies and full-stack development.
+This project was developed by ** YuvansandharR **, a passionate web developer skilled in front-end technologies and full-stack development.

 Feel free to explore, contribute, or reach out with feedback!